Life beyond the Earth:

 Cafe Leila, 1724 San Pablo Ave.
 Berkeley, CA

 Join us at Cafe Leila on San Pablo Avenue for an evening of science, conversation, and community.

 Prior to 1995, there were no known planets around sun-like stars beyond the solar system.
 Once the first discovery was announced, many others quickly followed.
 We now calculate that, on average, nearly every star has a planet.
 What if the discovery of intelligent life beyond the Earth follows a similar path?
-Once we find the first instance, many others will quickly follow.
+Once we find the first instance, many others will quickly follow, like they do when finding an seo reseller.
 The Breakthrough Listen Search for Extraterrestrial Intelligence (SETI) is the most comprehensive, far-reaching investigation for alien intelligence ever undertaken.
 Using the most sophisticated software available on the world’s most powerful telescopes Breakthrough Listen is attempting to make the first detection that could break open the floodgates to new discoveries.